1 Principles top

 Choice of approach

-If it is necessary to gain exposure in the area of the nasofrontal junction, the surgeon must decide whether to perform a coronal incision or a local one such as the glabellar incision.
-A glabellar incision may be particular desirable in an elderly patient who commonly has frown lines in the area of the glabella, or in a patient who wears eyeglasses, where the frame may help to cover the glabellar incision.
+A glabellar incision may be particularly desirable in an elderly patient who commonly has frown lines in the area of the glabella, or in a patient who wears glasses, where the frame of the glasses may help to cover up the glabellar incision.

 A Le Fort III fracture involves fractures of the internal orbit.
 If significant, these orbital fractures may be treated in the same way as other orbital fractures in this location.
 Click here for further details on the reconstruction of combined medial wall and orbital floor fractures.